Numbered street: Colombia

-All 1,119 municipalities in Colombia have numbered streets divided into a grid, with numbered calles intersecting numbered carreras, and the government of Colombia has a complete nomenclature to classify the streets.
-Occasionally main streets receive names like El Dorado Avenue in Bogota the capital city.
+All 1,119 municipalities of Colombia have numbered streets divided into a grid, with numbered calles intersecting numbered carreras, and the government of Colombia has a complete nomenclature to classify the streets.
+Occasionally main streets receive names, like El Dorado Avenue in the capital Bogotá.

 Cuba

 Havana has even-numbered streets running north–south, and odd-numbered streets running east–west on the west side of the city, with lettered streets from A through P running north–south beginning on the east side of Paseo Avenue.
 Some streets are named with a number followed by a letter (23 B Street).

 Europe

 Germany

 A notable European example is the city center of Mannheim where blocks are numbered in a grid-like system since 1811, and streets actually do not have names anymore—for example the houses in "street" B7 are those in the block in grid B7.
 The houses on the other side of the street belong to other blocks and therefore have another street name.